 Every employee wants to feel valued, and knowing how your efforts contributed to a positive outcome can be one of the most motivating parts of working.
 As a leader, you're responsible for crafting appreciation messages and encouraging others to do the same.
 A great way to do this is with a handwritten, mailed note.

-These thank you letters don't need to be pages long, but there's something special about a thoughtful, hand-written, mail-delivered note, especially in 2022.
+These thank you letters don't need to be pages long, but there's something special about a thoughtful, hand-written, mail-delivered note, especially this year.
 Snail mail is making a comeback, and your employees will appreciate the gesture.

 When it comes to thank you letters, a few words can go a long way.
 Keep your note short and sweet, and write about how the person's efforts impacted the team, the business, customers, and any other stakeholders involved.